 Mahomes was named MaxPreps Male Athlete of the Year after dominating for Whitehouse High School just outside Tyler, Texas.
 As a senior, Mahomes put up 5,500 yards and 65 touchdown passes on the football field, a 93 mph fastball and .450 batting average on the baseball diamond, then added 19 points and eight rebounds per game on the basketball floor for good measure.
 He was selected by the Detroit Tigers in the 37th round, but opted to head for Texas Tech University.

 In only three seasons of college football, Mahomes threw for over 11,000 passing yards and 93 touchdowns, both of which rank No. 3 in Texas Tech history behind high-volume passers Graham Harrell and Mahomes’ college coach, Kliff Kingsbury.
 His crowning moment came during a 2016 shootout with Oklahoma’s Baker Mayfield, when Mahomes set NCAA records with the most passing yards (734) and total yards (819) in a single game.

-The Kansas City Chiefs traded up to select Mahomes No. 10 overall in the first round of the 2017 NFL Draft.
-Offensive players like John Ross, Corey Davis and Mitchell Trubisky went before him…
+The Kansas City Chiefs traded up to select Mahomes with the 10th overall pick in the first round of the 2017 NFL Draft.
+Offensive NFL players like John Ross, Corey Davis and Mitchell Trubisky went before him…

 After sitting behind Alex Smith his rookie year, Mahomes lit the NFL on fire, throwing for 5,097 passing yards and 50 touchdowns — both franchise records — while leading the Chiefs to a 12-4 record and AFC Championship Game berth against the New England Patriots.
 He earned a First-Team All-Pro nod, Pro Bowl selection, and was named both NFL Offensive Player of the Year and Most Valuable Player.